HandsOnDataViz/book/docs/HandsOnDataViz.md

     create a version you can edit in your Google Drive.
 The sheet contains addresses that are separated into four columns: street, city, state, and zip.

 2. In column E, type a new header named *location*.

-3. In cell E2, type in the following formula, which combines the four items using ampersands, and separates them with quoted commas and spaces, as shown in Figure <a href="#fig:sheets-combine">5.6</a>, and press *Enter*. `=A2 & ", " & B2 & ", " & C2 & " " & D2`
+3. In cell E2, type in `=A2 & ", " & B2 & ", " & C2 & " " & D2`.
+This
+    formula combines the four items using ampersands, and separates them with quoted commas and spaces, as shown in Figure
+    <a href="#fig:sheets-combine">5.7</a>.
+Then press *Enter*.

 4. Click cell E2 and drag the bottom-right corner cross-hair downward to fill in the rest of the column.

 <img src="images/05-clean/sheets-combine.png" alt="Use ampersands to combine items, and insert quoted spaces with commas as separators."  />
 <p class="caption">
-Figure 5.6: Use ampersands to combine items, and insert quoted spaces with commas as separators.
+Figure 5.7: Use ampersands to combine items, and insert quoted spaces with commas as separators.
 </p>